tremby/discord-tagbot/README.md

 ### Inactive games

-If a game is finished without restarting, it goes into the "inactive" state.
+When a channel is first registered via the `/tag-init` command, and if a game is finished without restarting, it is in the "inactive" state.

-This means any new messages with images coming in will be deleted immediately, with a message reminding the author that the game is finished.
+This means any new messages with images coming in will be deleted immediately, with a message reminding the author that the game is inactive.

-The status message in the game channel with the latest scoreboard will remain pinned.

 ### Starting and stopping the game

 The game can be started and stopped with the `/tag-game-control` commands.

 - **`/tag-game-control start`:** starts the game.
-  A message which will be kept up to date with scores and status is posted in the game channel, and pinned.
+  A message marking the start of the game and which will be kept up to date with scores and status is posted in the game channel, and pinned.
   If a chat channel in configured, an announcement is made here too.

 - **`/tag-game-control finish`:** finishes the game.
-  The start/status message posted when the game started is edited to mark the start of the game and link to the end, and is unpinned;
-  it no longer shows the scores.
+  The start/status message posted when the game started is edited to link to the end, unpinned, and no longer shows the scores.
   A new message is posted in the game channel showing the final scores.
   If a chat channel is configured, an announcement is made here too.

-  Game stopped in this way will not automatically restart.
+  Games stopped in this way will not automatically restart right away.
   If configured to be periodic and to automatically restart, a game stopped in this way will restart automatically when the period rolls around.